joshjohanning/joshjohanning.github.io/_posts/2023-12-22-github-actions-oidc-reusable-workflows.md

 ```
 {: file='.github/workflows/azure-oidc-demo.yml'}

-> For [security purposes](https://github.blog/changelog/2023-06-15-github-actions-securing-openid-connect-oidc-token-permissions-in-reusable-workflows/), if you need to fetch an OIDC token generated within a reusable (called) workflow that is outside your enterprise/organization, the `it-token: write` needs to be explicitly set at the caller workflow level or in the specific job that calls the reusable workflow.
+> For [security purposes](https://github.blog/changelog/2023-06-15-github-actions-securing-openid-connect-oidc-token-permissions-in-reusable-workflows/), if you need to fetch an OIDC token generated within a reusable (called) workflow that is outside your enterprise/organization, the `id-token: write` needs to be explicitly set at the caller workflow level or in the specific job that calls the reusable workflow.
 {: .prompt-tip }

 And here's the called workflow (i.e.: the workflow in my "reusable workflows" repo):